 The engine oil is thick and tan to off-white color.

-TEST 1: Oil the Color of Coffee With Too Much Cream
+TEST 1: Oil The Color Of Coffee With Too Much Creamer

 OK, to get this show on the road, this is what you need to do: